 How Are Monthly Payments Calculated?

-First of all, it’s worth noting that monthly student loan payments usually range between 5–15% of graduates’ income after they enter the workforce.(9) (Gotta love a monthly reminder that the money you’re making isn’t really yours, right?)
+First of all, it’s worth noting that monthly student loan payments usually range between 10–20% of graduates’ income after they enter the workforce.10 (Gotta love a monthly reminder that the money you’re making isn’t really yours, right?)

 So, for example, if a student borrowed $40,000 with a 6% interest rate, they’d have to make 10 years of monthly payments at $444 per month.
-And let’s hope they have a great job lined up right after getting that diploma because the recommended yearly salary for making manageable payments at that rate is about $66,000.(11)
+And with recent college grads averaging salaries of just over $51,000, that student loan payment is going to eat up almost 13% of their monthly take-home pay!12

 But what would happen if those payments didn’t exist?
 What could that money do?
 The typical monthly student loan payment is between $200 and $300.
-So, say a 21-year-old graduate started investing $250 per month with a 10% return instead of putting that money toward a payment.(12) They’d have $2,612,924 by the time they retire at the age of 67.
+So, say a 21-year-old graduate started investing $250 per month with a 10% return instead of putting that money toward a payment.13 They’d have almost $2.9 million by the time they retire at the age of 67.
 Just for fun, let’s say that same student invested $444 per month with a 10% return.
-By age 67, they’d wind up with $4,640,554!
+By age 67, they’d wind up with over $5.1 million!